wboykinm/billmorris.io/blog/content/posts/2022-01-21_how-to-internet/index.md

 cover = "images/Confusion_of_Tongues_Dore.png"
 tags = []
-keywords = ["web", "blog", "dns"] description = ""
-showFullContent = false
-readingTime = false
-hideComments = false
-color = "" #color from the theme settings
+keywords = ["web", "blog", "dns"] description = "Instructions for getting a [mostly] static website onto a custom domain, with `https` encryption, for [mostly] free." showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings
 +++

 Instructions for getting a [mostly] static website onto a custom domain, with `https` encryption, for [mostly] free.

 I'm finally writing this down after getting stuck on step 10 way too many times.
 Godspeed.

 1. Purchase the top-level domain - [gandi.net](https://www.gandi.net/en-US/domain) is my current preferred registrar.
 Hopefully this will be the only cash you drop in this process.
 2. Create a new public repository [on github](https://github.com/new).